Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Other Applications

-Figure~\ref{fig:foveation} demonstrates an example of applying the above strategy.
-Our method reduces both the primitive count via level masking and the integration cost by discarding individual primitives, continuous masking.
+Similar to LOD control, our Gabor-based representation can be used for foveated rendering to reduce rendering costs when the observer's gaze location is provided \cite{mohanto-2022,guenter-2012,surace-2023}.
+A common approach is to reduce the rendering resolution in peripheral vision, which can be easily achieved by progressively discarding Gabor primitives as the distance from the gaze location (i.e., eccentricity) increases.
+This can be done on a per-ray basis at render time.
+We discuss our strategy with more detail in the Supplementary material.
+Figure~\ref{fig:foveation} demonstrates an example of applying our strategy.
+Our method reduces both the primitive count via level masking and the integration cost by discarding individual primitives.
 The primary bottleneck is still BVH traversal.
 Our approach can be further combined with stochastic and directional rendering strategies (Section~\ref{sec:pyramid_rendering_details}) to reduce sample cost at the periphery.
 Furthermore, higher acceleration can be achieved with adaptive resolution.
 In our demonstration, we focus only on truncating the representation.
 Finally, given that real-time ray tracing suffers from limited sample budgets, combining tight control over spectral content with post-rendering filtering techniques, such as \cite{DLSS}, can yield better results.
 For example, accounting for denoising capabilities could enable more aggressive removal of the Gabor primitives~\cite{karpenko-2025}.